cancervariants/fusion-representation/docs/source/information_model.rst

      - Description
    * - Genomic location
      - 1..1
-     - A :ref:`genomic-location` from which the templated linker sequence is derived.
+     - A :ref:`genomic-location` from which the linker sequence is derived.
+   * - Genomic strand
+     - 1..1
+     - MUST be one of ``+`` or ``-``.
+Used to indicate the coding strand at the genomic location from which the linker sequence is derived,
    * - Sequence
      - 0..1
      - An optional literal sequence derived from the genomic location.